Iteam1337/guidelines/README.md

 # guidelines
-Code, UI and UX development guidelines at Iteam
+Code, DevOps, UI and UX development guidelines at Iteam